qawolf/qawolf/docs/docs/edit_test_code.md

 });
 ```

-You can also record your test while setting the [`QAW_DATA_ATTRIBUTE` environment variable](api#qaw_data_attribute).
+You can also create your test while setting the [`QAW_DATA_ATTRIBUTE` environment variable](api#qaw_data_attribute).
 This will use your data attribute to find elements where applicable rather than the default selector logic.
 For example:

 ```bash
 QAW_DATA_ATTRIBUTE=data-qa npx qawolf record www.myawesomesite.com myTest